 About research in space

-Research in space is, in the first instance, about improving our life on Earth.
-From this research will come knowledge, discoveries, improvements to our daily lives on Earth and - maybe one day - in the solar system.
+Research in space improves our life on Earth.
+Space research brings knowledge, discoveries, improvements to our daily life and – one day – the daily lives of explorers of our solar system.

-Research in space, or the studies of life and physical sciences in space, are well established fields closely coupled to terrestrial research programmes and issues.
-Biology, physiology, fluid physics and combustion, material sciences, fundamental physics, astrobiology are all disciplines that will be studied in space, observing in particular how gravity affects the basic phenomena as observed on Earth, and expanding our knowledge of nature.
+Biology, physiology, fluid physics and combustion, material sciences, fundamental physics and astrobiology are all studied in space, observing how gravity affects basic phenomena on Earth and expanding our knowledge of the world around us.

 Caring for the environment

-Studies in weightlessness can reveal properties that are important for energy production and environment protection.
-This can provide, for instance, a better understanding of combustion processes, flows in porous media and behaviour of dust particles in the atmosphere.
+Studies in weightlessness can reveal properties that are important for energy production or environmental protection.
+Space research has already increased knowledge on combustion, liquids in porous substances and how dust particles behave.

-The results are expected to lead to low-pollution and higher efficiency combustion (cleaner or more efficient combustion) in powerplants and on aircraft and car engines, improved oil recovery methods and innovative air and water purification techniques.
-Increased knowledge of life support technologies can be used to make the nutrition cycle safer.
+These studies are expected to lead to low-pollution high-efficiency combustion in for power plants, aircraft and cars as well as improved crude oil-recovery and innovative air and water purification techniques.
+Increased knowledge of life-support technology used in spaceflight will make our diets safer.